mullenkamp/nasadap/README.rst

-nasaprecip - A Python package for downloading NASA precip missions data
+nasaprecip - A Python package for downloading NASA precipitation missions data
 =======================================================================

 The nasaprecip package contains a class and associated methods/functions to download satellite precipitation data from the TRMM and GPM missions and convert them to `xarray <http://xarray.pydata.org>`_ datasets.
 It uses the python package `pydap <https://pydap.readthedocs.io>`_ to access the OPeNDAP servers with the precipitation data.

 At the moment, only the "Final" daily data for both missions are possible to download via the nasaprecip package.
-I might consider adding in the others (i.e. early/late, subdaily) when properly motivated.
+I will add in the others (i.e. early/late, subdaily) when I get the time.
+The official list of precipitation products can be found `here <https://pmm.nasa.gov/data-access/downloads/>`_.

 New users must register an account `here <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access the data via nasaprecip.